golanlevin/ExperimentalCapture/docs/multispectral.md

 Many animals [appear different, and can see in the ultraviolet](http://www.theatlantic.com/technology/archive/2011/08/6-animals-that-can-see-or-glow-in-ultraviolet-light/243634/).
 For example,

-* Butterflies are thought to have the widest visual range of any animal.
+* Butterflies are thought to have the widest spectral visual range of any animal.
 Butterflies can use ultraviolet markings to find healthier mates.
 Ultraviolet patterns also help certain species of butterflies appear similar to predators, while differentiating themselves to potential mates.
 * Reindeer rely on ultraviolet light to spot lichens that they eat.
 They can also easily spot the UV-absorbent urine of predators among the UV-reflective snow.
 * One bird species was found to feed its young based on how much UV the chicks reflected.
 * Some species of birds use UV markings to tell males and females apart.